KhushbuChouhan44/KhushbuChouhan44/README.md

 - 👋 Hi, I’m Khushbu Chouhan.
 - 👀 I’m an intuitive, curious and lifeoholic soul.
-- 🌱 Career aspirations are Data Analytics and Data science.
+- 🌱 Career aspirations are Data Analytics and Visualization.
 - 💞️ I love books, astrology, music and art-making.
 Creation is my ikigai.
 - 📫 Reach me at khushbuchouhan44@gmail.com or www.linkedin.com/in/khushbu-s-chouhan